kkaroleski2021/SWE_Project/README.md

 - download angular
 - to get the images on the website, add the images in assets into the my-angular-site folder
 - for frontend, download the files listed under frontend.
 All the main files will be located in src/app
+- use cd frontend, ng serve, and npm install to build